monsonite/MINT/README.md

 .
 Print the top member of the stack as a decimal number DOT, and remove the top element.

-,   Print number as a hexadecimal
+,   Print the number on the stack as a hexadecimal

 (#)    To enter a number in hexadecimal precede with a hash

-Memory Operations:
+Memory and Variable Operations:

 @   FETCH a value from memory